arunsingh-creator/GDriveUtils/README.md

 ## GDriveUtils

-> A simple Telegram Bot for searching data on Google Drive.
-Able to clone data from Drive or GDToT links.
+> A simple and fast Telegram Bot for searching data on Google Drive.
+Uses Multi-threading and Google's batch request for fast search results, Also display search results on multiple telegraph pages.
+Can clone data from Drive/GDToT/AppDrive/DriveApp links.
 Supports MongoDB for storing authorized users record.
 </p>

 <b><i>Features</i></b>

 Here's the list of features supported by the bot

 • Searching on multiple TeamDrives with Recursive Search<br>
+• Search with multi-threading and batch requests for fast results<br>
+• Display Search results on multiple telegraph pages<br>
-• Cloning data from Google Drive or GDToT links<br>
+• Cloning data from Google Drive / AppDrive / DriveApp / GDToT links<br>
-• Counting data from Google Drive or GDToT links<br>
+• Counting data from Google Drive links<br>
 • Deleting data from Google Drive<br>
 • Setting data permission to 'Anyone with the link' directly from the bot<br>
 • MongoDB for storing authorized users<br>